-Commencement exercises are held each May.
+Commencement exercises are held each May and include graduates from the previous January 31 graduation date and upcoming May 31 and September 30 graduation dates (special graduation dates that fall in this timeframe will also be eligible to participate).
 Due to RUSVM's three-semester-per-year schedule, students have the opportunity to complete their requirements for the DVM degree at three different points throughout the year.
 Consequently, they will be considered RUSVM graduates upon degree audit clearance for one of the three prescribed graduation dates.
 Diplomas will be released after all outstanding balances and administrative documents have been received.